GenesisFR/DS1TroubleshootingGuide/README.md

 - Use [dgVoodoo2](https://www.pcgamingwiki.com/wiki/DgVoodoo_2#DirectX_1-7).
 - Run the game as administrator.
 - Run the game in compatibility mode (try all of them).
-- Run the game from the executable instead of Steam.
+- Run the game from the executable instead of GOG/Steam.
 - Run the game on your other GPU (if you have one).
 - If you're using a resolution higher than 1080p, see [Run the game above 1080p](#run-the-game-above-1080p).
-- Disable overlays (Steam, GOG, Discord, etc).
+- Disable overlays (Discord, GOG, Steam, etc).
 - Right-click `DungeonSiege.exe` (or `DSLOA.exe` for LOA) then hit `Properties -> Compatibility -> Reduced color mode -> 16-bit (65536) color`.
 - One of your saved games is corrupted, remove it.
 - Some mods can conflict with each other.
 Find and remove conflicting mods.